oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

     * - TNS_ADMIN
       - The directory of Oracle Database client configuration files such as ``tnsnames.ora`` and ``sqlnet.ora``.
 Needed if the configuration files are in a non-default location.
-See :ref:`optnetfiles`."
+See :ref:`optnetfiles`.
     * - NLS_LANG
       - Determines the 'national language support' globalization options for cx_Oracle.
 If not set, a default value will be chosen by Oracle.
-See :ref:`globalization`."
+See :ref:`globalization`.
     * - NLS_DATE_FORMAT, NLS_TIMESTAMP_FORMAT
       - Often set in Python applications to force a consistent date format independent of the locale.
 The variables are ignored if the environment